anoncoder555/reproducible-research_homework/README.md

 **c) Edit the script to make a reproducible simulation of Brownian motion.
 Commit the file and push it to your forked `reproducible-research_homework` repo.
 (10 points)**

 I used the function set.seed() to set a random seed.
 This initiated a specific sequence of random numbers such that the Brownian motion was reproducible each time.
+When specified with set.seed() the right and left graphs showed identical random walks as they were fed identical sequences of numbers.

 **d) Go to your commit history and click on the latest commit.
 Show the edit you made to the code in the comparison view (add this image to the **README.md** of the fork).
 (5 points)**